SonizciTR/MutateMate/readme.md

 ### caBundle Value

 Mutating webhook needs caBundle value of that cluster.
 To find the correct value, goto:

 Home => API Explorer => Filter: MutatingWebhookConfiguration => Tab: Instances => find one contains: openshift => Open Yaml tab and find caBundle value from there

 Then add change your "webhook.definition.yaml" file's cabundle value or if you already installed then goto:
 Home => API Explorer => Filter: MutatingWebhookConfiguration => Tab: Instances => find one contains your helm installation name and change the cabundle value.
-After this start a rollout for deploment
+After this start a rollout for deployment